IMG 7099 japan airlines,jal,business class,A350

 JAL A350-1000 business class seat

 I had assigned myself seat 5K, which is a ‘true’ window seat on the right side of the plane.
 JAL’s new business class product, currently exclusive to the A350-1000, is a staggered seat in a 1-2-1 configuration where each seat has direct aisle access.
 Thus, within the footprint of the suite, the seat itself can be either on the left or right side.
 In the center, seats alternate between being closer together (there is a partition that can be raised) or closer to the aisle, while the window seats alternate between being adjacent to the window, or closer to the aisle.
-In the below picture, this is best visualized by the position of the entertainment screen, which alternates between the left or right side of a suit.

 First impressions of the seat were great.
-The height of the walls and doors to each suite are remarkable, extending significantly over the headrest so that, when seated, you can’t see any of the passengers unless you peak around the open doors.
-Thus you really have a ‘suite’. to yourself.
-Waiting for me were a pillow, blanket, mattress pad and ‘relaxation wear’, as well as a very colorful amenity kit, two bottles of water, headphones, a refreshing (warming) eye/beauty mask and a menu.
-You will also notice that part of the entertainment screen is hiding behind a door: this is to allow access to the wardrobe, which is just to the left of said screen.
-I like this attention to detail.
-Note that there are no overhead air nozzles.
+The height of the walls and doors are remarkable, extending significantly over the headrest so that, when seated, you can’t see any of the passengers unless you peak around the open door.
+Waiting for me were a pillow, blanket, mattress pad and ‘relaxation wear’ (which is a cardigan), as well as a colorful amenity kit, two bottles of water, headphones, an eye/beauty mask and a menu.

 Once seated, the padding was comfortable but wasn’t particularly soft or plush.
 The seat is a good size, not tight at all but also not overly big.
 The headrest is adjustable, with ‘wings’ that can be extended for comfort.
 Sitting down the height of the suite’s walls is quite humbling, and you really feel like you’re in your own little cocoon.
 Some people will love this, others may not like it – I thought it was rather special to have so much privacy on an aircraft (outside first class).